National History of Pen Women

 On June 26, 1897, the three women brought together 17 writers, novelists, newspaper women, a teacher, a poet and an artist for the first meeting.
 Alice R. Morgan, an illustrator for New York publishers, designed the League insignia, the owl, symbolic of wisdom, placed in a triangle formed by a red pen, a blue pencil and a white brush, colors of the American flag.

 The first National Convention was held in Washington, DC, in April, 1921, and the 300 women in attendance were received by President and Mrs. Warren G. Harding.
 Mrs. Harding was a distinguished member of The League, as was Mrs. Eleanor Roosevelt.

 In 1978, following its 80th birthday, The League was presented with the Literary Hall of Fame Award in recognition of its contribution to the cultural life of the United States Other recipients of the award have included Alexander Solzhenitsyn, Ariel and Will Durant and Charles Schulz.

 The official League headquarters is the Pen Arts Building, built in 1895 and part of the Dupont Historical District in Washington, DC.
 Its most famous occupant was Robert Todd Lincoln, eldest son of President Abraham Lincoln.
 This 20 room mansion was purchased by The League in 1951 and was entered on the National Register of Historical Sites in 1978.

-The League offers its members association with other creative professional women: workshops, discussion groups and lectures related to the creative process.
+The NLAPW offers its members association with other creative professional women: workshops, discussion groups and lectures related to the creative process.
 Writing and poetry contests, art exhibitions (both juried and judged), and music composition competitions conducted at local branch, state and national levels of the organization.